chippyash/Simple-Accounts/README.md

 #### Creating your database tables
 To create the supporting DB tables, edit and run the contents of src/Chippyash/SAccounts/Storage/Account/ZendDB/docs/db-support.sql into your database.
-Please note that the script contains a set of triggers.
+Please note that the script contains a trigger.
 The 'journal_trigger' is required for proper operation of the Chart of Accounts.
 If you have [PlantUml](http://plantuml.com/) installed in your IDE, you can view the DB structure by opening /src/Chippyash/SAccounts/Storage/Account/ZendDB/docs/Sql Model.puml